 4. Carts in the desert

-Courses in the Phoenix may also have, in addition to the desert rule, a prohibition against driving your cart into the desert.
+Courses in the Phoenix and Scottsdale areas may also have, in addition to the desert rule, a prohibition against driving your cart into the desert.
 I recommend you ask at the pro shop about any desert rules or instructions before starting your round.

 5. You are not alone.

 There are critters out there.
 If you are going to be poking around in bushes or under rocks, use a golf club.
+Do not reach with your hand or foot.
 You might disturb a resting rattlesnake or scorpion.
 Then, OUCH!

 6. That water looks good!